jwestfall69/mad/machine/toki/README.md

 ## MAD Notes
 * FG/BG Tile viewers currently don't work on hardware.
 I haven't been able to track down what is causing the problem.
-There must be some dma request that needs to happen to copy the FG/BG Tile data out of ram like exists for TXT tiles/sprites/palette data.
+A write to 0x0a0040 definitely triggers a copy of BG/FG tiles (along with TXT tiles and palette data) based on logic analyzer gathering.
+So I'm either missing some hardware initialization or there is some timing weirdness with it

 ## MAME vs Hardware